grafana/grafana/docs/sources/alerting/configure-notifications/template-notifications/manage-notification-templates.md

 # Manage notification templates

-In contact points, you can select notification templates to decide the notification messages sent to their receivers.
+In contact points, you can select notification templates to customize the notification messages sent.

 By default, Grafana provides a template for the notification title (`default.title`) and a template for the notification message (`default.message`).
 Both default templates display common alert details.